Republic of Singapore Air Force: Retired aircraft

-Previous aircraft operated by the RSAF consisted of the Northrop Grumman E-2 Hawkeye, Hawker Hunter, BAC Strikemaster, BAC Jet Provost, Lockheed T-33, A-4 Skyhawk, A-4SU Super Skyhawk, Northrop F-5, Aérospatiale Alouette III, Bell 212, Bell UH-1H/B, the Aérospatiale AS350 helicopter, and the Boeing KC-135.
+Previous aircraft operated by the RSAF consisted of the Northrop Grumman E-2 Hawkeye, Hawker Hunter F.74S, BAC Strikemaster Mk.84, BAC Jet Provost T.52A, Lockheed T-33A, A-4S Skyhawk, A-4SU Super Skyhawk, Northrop F-5S, S.211, Eurocopter AS332 Super Puma, Aérospatiale Alouette III, Bell 212, Bell UH-1H/B, the Aérospatiale AS350 helicopter, and the Boeing KC-135.

-Previous drone fleet of the RSAF were the Tadiran Mastiff, IAI Scout and IAI Searcher.
+Previous drone fleet of the RSAF included the Tadiran Mastiff, IAI Scout and IAI Searcher.